What Information We Collect

 When you contact us through our Website (for example, by leaving a comment, submitting a contact form, or subscribing to our newsletter), we collect personal information.
 This personal information may include your name, email address, contact preferences and any other personal information you choose to provide to us.

 Online Navigational Information

-Our Website, emails and advertisements, as well as third-party service providers (such as Google Analytics), may use log data, cookies, tracking pixels and other similar technologies to collect online navigational information, such as information about your web browser, your Internet Protocol (IP) address, your Internet Service Provider, your operating system, referring and exit websites and applications, date/time stamps, clickstream data and the actions you take on our Website, such pages viewed and links clicked.
+Our Website, emails and advertisements, as well as third-party service providers, may use log data, cookies, tracking pixels (web beacons) and other similar technologies to collect online navigational information, such as information about your web browser, your Internet Protocol (IP) address, your Internet Service Provider, your operating system, referring and exit websites and applications, date/time stamps, clickstream data and the actions you take on our Website, such pages viewed and links clicked.
 When you access our Website or open our emails, this information may be automatically collected through the use of these technologies.
 At times, online navigational information may be aggravated to, for example, help us understand and analyze usage and trends in order to improve your experience with the Website.

 Non Personal Information

 We may use information collected about you to:

 - Deliver our newsletter or other updates about our company or Website when you opt-in to our mailing list.
 When you subscribe to our newsletter, we use the information provided by you to deliver our emails.
 You can unsubscribe from our newsletter at anytime by following the “unsubscribe from this list” link in our emails or by emailing us at [email protected].

 - Create, develop, operate, deliver, and improve our products, services, content and advertising.